Ruby Loftus Screwing a Breech-ring: Background

-Loftus and her family moved to South Wales after their home in Golders Green, London was bombed.
-She was employed by the Royal Ordnance Factory in Newport (ROF Newport), having previously been an assistant at a tobacconist's shop in Finchley, London.
-In 1943 she was 21 years old and engaged to John Green, a corporal in the 11th Hussars.
+Loftus was born in Llanhilleth, Blaenau Gwent, south Wales in 1921.
+The family moved to Finchley, London, when her father took a job with Shell-Mex.
+They moved back to south Wales after their home in Golders Green was bombed in the Blitz.
+She was employed by the Royal Ordnance Factory (ROF) No. 11 in Newport (ROF Newport), having previously been an assistant at a tobacconist's shop in Finchley.
+She was joined in her factory work by her sisters, Elsie and Queenie.
+In 1943 she was 21 years old and engaged to John Green, a lance corporal in the 11th Hussars.
 Loftus had no prior experience of heavy machinery or the industrial workplace, but she became highly skilled in seven months in making the breech-ring of the Bofors anti-aircraft gun.
 This was the most complex task at ROF Newport and any lack of precision in forming the breech-ring could result in the gun being destroyed when fired; the task was normally assigned to a worker with up to nine years' experience.
+Only two other women were trusted to make the breech-ring.